 - 6.3 Farming practices continue to undergo rapid change and in recent years there have been pressures for larger, industrial sized agricultural units for intensive livestock rearing and increases in the extent and size of polytunnels and glass houses.
-Not all such development requires planning permission (ie new development under given size thresholds) but the NDP should guide new development when planning consent is required. - At the same time older, traditional farm buildings have become disused and redundant and offer opportunities for sensitive re-use and conversion to small workshops and offices etc.
+Not all such development requires planning permission (ie new development under given size thresholds) but the NDP should guide new development when planning consent is required.
+It should be noted that planning permission for polytunnels is required if they are of significant size, show a substantial degree of permanence and physical attachment to the ground. - 6.4 At the same time older, traditional farm buildings have become disused and redundant and offer opportunities for sensitive re-use and conversion to small workshops and offices etc.